I had it in my head that I wouldn’t like Cairns, Australia. I’m not sure why, but I was wrong.

 We put the question to our Facebook community: “What are your tips for Cairns?”
 The response was pretty epic, and we’re delighted to share some other fun things to do and places to eat and stay from our community:

 Kristina Jo – You should go to Hartley’s Crocodile Farm!
 It’s a fun trip, especially for the kids.
 And don’t forget to check out the Northern Beaches, I would recommend Trinity Beach and Clifton Beach because they are pretty quiet but Palm Cove and Ellis Beach are very busy and touristic.

 Clarissa Brennen – Do the awesome 4sum Bungy jump, skydive, reef & Tully rafting & there is a huge swing at the bungy site also.
-Cape trip & Daintree are wonders that you will really enjoy.
-Paronella Park.
-Some of the tropical horizons tours take you to waterfall spots for a swim but most of the companies do.
+Cape Trib & Daintree River are wonders that you will really enjoy.
+Paronella Park also has some of the tropical horizons tours that take you to waterfall spots for a swim but most of the companies do.

-Carolina Gutierrez – Go The Public pool!
+Carolina Gutierrez – Go the public swimming pool!
 It’s so nice!
-Also you must visit the different islands cause those are beautiful, especially The Whitsundays!
+Also, you must visit the different islands cause they are beautiful, especially The Whitsundays!